imran517/node-js-api/README.md

 A simple nodejs base api without any framework.

 * server
-  - creates server and listen on a port
+  - creates server and listens on a port 3000
 * controller
   - handles requests
 * service